MystenLabs/apps/upgrade_policy/quorum_upgrade/scripts/README.md

 to point to that.
 Please refer to https://docs.sui.io/concepts/sui-move-concepts/packages/upgrade for details on the upgrade logic and steps. `proposeUpgrade` can then run with the `QUORUM_UPGRADE_CAP_ID` from step 1.
 That will generate a shared `ProposedUpgrade` object whose id can be used to vote.
 2b.
-Alternatively `proposeUpgradeV2` can then run with the `QUORUM_UPGRADE_CAP_ID` from step 1 with optional metadata That will generate a shared `ProposedUpgrade` object whose id can be used to vote, and metadata attached as a dynamic field.
+Alternatively `proposeUpgradeV2` can then run with the `QUORUM_UPGRADE_CAP_ID` from step 1 with optional metadata `UPGRADE_METADATA` which is an object where both key and value are strings.
+That will generate a shared `ProposedUpgrade` object whose id can be used to vote, and metadata attached as a dynamic field.
 3a. before voting, `checkMetadata` can be called with `PROPOSED_UPGRADE_ID` to see optional metadata key-value object included with the proposed upgrade.
 3b. `vote` must be called from at least `k` out of the `n` voters providing `QUORUM_UPGRADE_CAP_ID` and `VOTING_CAP_ID` of the signer.